shuklatwt/SmartContract/README.md

 ---

-Would you like me to make it look more **GitHub-ready** (with emojis, formatting, and a “Getting Started” section for Hardhat/Foundry setup)?
+Would you like me to add a **“Frontend Integration Guide”** section (showing how to connect and interact with this contract using `ethers.js` on Flow EVM Testnet)?